Digvijay4252/KNN/README.md

 # KNN – k-Nearest Neighbors Classifier Web App

 This project implements a K-Nearest Neighbors (KNN) classification model using Flask and scikit-learn.
-It predicts whether a student will Pass or Fail based on their academic engagement using an intuitive web interface.
+It predicts whether a patient has diabetes or not, based on medical data, via an intuitive web interface.

 ---